a11ywatch/a11ywatch/README.md

-This repo hosts all information about building A11yWatch from source, how to contribute code and documentation, who to contact about what, and etc. If you are using the apple silicon chip or m1 you need to run the `dev.m1.yml` instead of `dev.yml` and setup tensorflow from source locally and start the `mav` container local.
+This repo hosts all information about building A11yWatch from source, how to contribute code and documentation, who to contact about what, and etc. If you are using the apple silicon chip or m1 you need to run the `dev.m1.yml` instead of `dev.yml` and setup tensorflow from source locally and start the `mav` container [local][https://developer.apple.com/metal/tensorflow-plugin] via `npm run dev`.
 We are working on getting this universal across all builds.

 `docker compose --file dev.yml up`